slawekradzyminski/awesome-testing.com/_posts/2025-12-06-learning-ai.md

 Users who excel on this path approach AI with intention.
 They start with a plan, outline the steps, and break a task into smaller components the system can handle.
 They iterate, refine prompts, and provide examples when necessary.
 They know when a problem calls for a capable model versus a cheaper one — perhaps a local model for a lightweight classification task, and something like GPT-5.1 Codex for more complex reasoning or code generation.
 They understand that LLMs come with cost and latency trade-offs, and they adjust their workflow accordingly.

-This path also includes the growing number of people who rely on AI coding tools such as Codex, Cursor, Cloud Code, or repository-level agents.
+This path also includes the growing number of people who rely on AI coding tools such as Codex, Cursor, Cloude Code, or repository-level agents.
 These tools can significantly accelerate software development, analysis, and refactoring — but like all LLM-powered systems, they require substantial infrastructure, which makes them more expensive than traditional tools.
 That’s simply part of the reality of working with state-of-the-art AI today.
 Personally, I prefer to invest in these tools over entertainment subscriptions; they provide leverage that compounds over time.

 Crucially, strong Users understand why their tools behave the way they do.
 This is where the Student Path feeds directly into the User Path.
 A high-level mental model of how LLMs and agents work makes day-to-day usage dramatically more predictable.
 You instinctively grasp why context matters, why the model forgets information, why structured prompts improve reliability, and when an agent needs explicit instructions versus a free-form task.
 Theory becomes a practical asset.